Swindle (chess)

-In chess, a swindle is a ruse by which players in a losing position trick their opponent and thereby achieve a win or draw instead of the expected loss.
+In chess, a swindle is a ruse by which a player in a losing position tricks their opponent and thereby achieves a win or draw instead of the expected loss.
 It may also refer more generally to obtaining a win or draw from a clearly losing position.
 I. A. Horowitz and Fred Reinfeld distinguish among "traps", "pitfalls", and "swindles".
 In their terminology, a "trap" refers to a situation where players go wrong through their own efforts.
 In a "pitfall", the beneficiary of the pitfall plays an active role, creating a situation where a plausible move by the opponent will turn out badly.
 A "swindle" is a pitfall adopted by a player who has a clearly lost game.
 Horowitz and Reinfeld observe that swindles, "though ignored in virtually all chess books", "play an enormously important role in over-the-board chess, and decide the fate of countless games".

 Although "swindling" in general usage is synonymous with cheating or fraud, in chess the term does not imply that the swindler has done anything unethical or unsportsmanlike.
 There is nonetheless a faint stigma attached to swindles, since players feel that one who has outplayed one's opponent for almost the entire game "is 'morally' entitled to victory" and a swindle is thus regarded as "rob[bing] the opponent of a well-earned victory".
 The best swindles can be quite artistic, however, and some are widely known.